Hello and welcome.

-For many people looking for piano or theory tuition, online lessons are the perfect solution.
+Online lessons can provide the perfect solution.
 No need to travel, stay in the comfort of your own home, play on your own piano or write at your own desk and wherever you are in the world, the chances are we'll find a suitable time for us both!

-For theory lessons, I wholeheartedly recommend my son Ollie (!).
-A composer and music director, producer and sound engineer, he's also a great music theory tutor.
+For theory and aural lessons, I wholeheartedly recommend my son Ollie!
+A composer and music director, producer and sound engineer, he's also a great music tutor.
 Feel free to drop him a line.

 Behind the scenes

 The videos are produced at home and the process has evolved over the years.
 Since May 2018 I have played a Casio GP-500, which allows me to record a WAV file directly to a USB thumb drive.
 The overhead keyboard view is recorded on a smartphone (currently a Samsung A71) and the 'selfie' is filmed using a micro-four-thirds camera (Pansonic G7).
 For dialogue, the audio is captured both with a Røde NTG4+ into a Zoom H5 and from the phone.
-A DJI Osmo Action is used for the close-up view along the length of the keyboard.
+I sometimes use a DJI Osmo Action for a close-up view along the length of the keyboard.

-If there is an illuminated keyboard display, this is a screen capture of a Synthesia display.
+The illuminated keyboard display, is a screen capture of a Synthesia display.
 The video is produced with Final Cut Pro.
 I make use of various LED lights and stands.